zaptime-it/firmware_v3/README.md

 New options will appear.
 Select your mining pool and enter your pool username (Ocean) or api key (Braiins).

+The Mining Pool Earnings screen displays:
+* Braiins: Today's mining reward thus far
+* Ocean: Your estimated earnings if the pool were to find a block right now

 ### Braiins Pool integration
 Create an API key based on the steps [here](https://academy.braiins.com/en/braiins-pool/monitoring/#api-configuration).